MaxVolobuev/MJ_Privacy_Policy/README.md

-# I Monkey Jam Privacy Policy
+# I Monkey Jam, Tic-Tac-Toe T3 classic Privaxy Policy
 # Introduction
-The "I Monkey Jam" app respects your privacy and is committed to protecting it.
-This app does not collect, store, or share any personal information.
+The "I Monkey Jam", "Tic-Tac-Toe T3 classic" apps respects your privacy and is committed to protecting it.
+This apps don not collect, store, or share any personal information.

 # Data Collection
-The "I Monkey Jam" app does not collect any personal data, game statistics, or usage data.
+The "I Monkey Jam", "Tic-Tac-Toe T3 classic" apps don not collect any personal data, game statistics, or usage data.
 No information is gathered, stored, or transmitted from users' devices.
-Additionally, the app does not use any third-party analytics or tracking services.
+Additionally, the apps don't not use any third-party analytics or tracking services.

 # Data Sharing
 Since no data is collected, there is no data to share with any third parties.